 Background and foreground colors of the channel can be set using the value ranges.
-Below there is a simple example about how this is done to make these changes depending directly on the value displayed.
+Below there is a simple example about how these changes are made, changes that directly depend on the displayed value.

 To define colors according to the values range on the table, it will be necessary to define them through the table colorizer option, which must be accessed through the menu Dictionary/Physical/Attributes/Table colorized.

-In this case the color palette is defined as shown.
+In this case, the color palette is defined as displayed in the following picture:

 1.3.2 Based on another value

 Background and foreground colors can also be set by a hidden value.
-For that is needed to request a second column in the SQL query.
+To this end, it is necessary to request a second column in the SQL query.

-In this case the previous range parameters have been set to the new 'cost' column.
+In this example, the previous range parameters have been set to the new 'cost' column.

-As a result the value displayed corresponds to the 'cost' column but its style depends on the 'sales' current value.
+As a result the value displayed corresponds to the 'cost' column, but its color depends on the 'sales' current value.